-- the general requirements for admission to the Graduate School. - 2. the standard requirements for an undergraduate major in the area of proposed graduate specialty or that he has performed work which the department head approved as equivalent to an undergraduate major. - 3. in addition to the general requirements for the degree listed in preceding pages, a course of study with a minimum of 45 credits including Thesis. - 4. a written Thesis (creative, historical, critical, or experimental) approved by the candidate's committee.
+- the general requirements for admission to the Graduate School; - 2. the standard requirements for an undergraduate major in the area of proposed graduate work, or that he has performed work with which the department head approved as equivalent to an undergraduate major.

+In addition to the general requirements for the degree listed in the preceding pages, a course of study of a minimum of 45 credits must be completed.
+Thesis credit, ranging from 3 to 9 credits, must be earned in course 780:699 while preparing the Master's thesis.
+A written thesis (creative, historical, critical, or experimental) must be approved by the candidate's committee.

-There is no foreign language required for the M.A. degree.
-To fulfill the residence requirement, work must be completed with a five-year period from the date of initial course-work.
-This period must include one full year of residence work (three consecutive quarters).
-The student, upon completion of his master's thesis, must pass satisfactorily a comprehensive oral examination (on course work and thesis) to be administered by his Graduate Committee
+There is no foreign language required for the Master of Arts degree in Speech and Theatre Arts.
+To fulfill the residence requirement, work must be completed within a five-year period from the date of undertaking initial course work.
+This period will include at least three consecutive quarters in residence.

+The student, before he applies for advancement to candidacy, must complete a comprehensive written and oral examination on his course work.
+The student, upon completion of his Master's thesis, must satisfactorily pass an oral examination on that thesis to be administered by his graduate committee.